 If you are a mom, then you know that Mother’s Day is right around the corner.
 Maybe you’ll be taken out to dinner or presented with a dozen roses.
 It’s nice to be showered with appreciation and have the kids on their best behavior, even if it is just for a day.
 To me, nothing says appreciation like having my husband and kids cook up a delicious meal while I put my feet up and relax.
 At least I relax until I walk into the kitchen and see the mess that resulted from that meal.
 This year, I want a yummy Mother’s Day breakfast like this Sausage Breakfast Casserole and a clean kitchen.
 Is that too much to ask for?
 Let’s see how my husband and kids do!
+Be sure to also check out our Overnight Egg Casserole.
 Thanks to Bounty for sponsoring this post.
 All opinions are 100% my own.

 I presented my husband with one of my favorite breakfast casserole recipes that I thought would be perfect for Mother’s Day.
 The only issue with asking my husband and kids to make this for me, is that my husband doesn’t eat eggs and my kids don’t eat tomatoes or green onions.
 Oh well, their loss.
 This is my Mother’s Day right?
 My husband made a half portion of this recipe since it would mostly be eaten by me.
 The recipe I will share later is for the full recipe in a 9×13 casserole dish.